hoangtnk/check_config/README.md

 # Description
 This tool is used to report any configuration changes on network devices to administrators via email.
-It will point out the differences of the configuration on the device before and after change, so we can easily track who is doing what on which device.
+It will point out the differences of the configuration before and after change, so we can easily track who is doing what on which device.

 # Installation
 Install the following python modules: